 However, mediation isn’t really a salve that will benefit every medical malpractice case.
 In some situations, it really does have disadvantageous for the plaintiff.
 An attorney would be wrong to encourage mediation that doesn’t serve his or her client’s interests.

 What are the potential disadvantages of mediation?

--- Mediators can't compel discovery and get to the truth of matters the way that an attorney often can in court.
+— Mediators can’t compel discovery and get to the truth of matters the way that a personal injury attorney often can in court.
 In court, witnesses can be compelled to testify and the defense can be made to turn over evidence they might prefer to keep quiet.

 If your attorney advises against mediation in a medical malpractice case that’s been suggested by the other side, listen carefully to the reasons as you determine what is best for you.